 Schwab-Pomerantz has served two White House administrations on financial capability policy.
 In 2010, she was appointed by President Obama to the President’s Advisory Council on Financial Capability, where she chaired the Partnership Committee until early 2013.
 In that role, she led the Council’s efforts to strengthen coordination between the public and private sector.
 She also advised the Council on Financial Literacy under President George W. Bush.
-From 2017 to 2020, she was appointed and served on the San Francisco Commission on the Status of Women, which fosters the advancement of women and girls through policies and programs throughout the city.
+From 2017 to 2020 she served on the San Francisco Commission on the Status of Women, which fosters the advancement of women and girls through policies and programs throughout the city.

 Under her leadership, Charles Schwab Foundation has made important strides in promoting financial literacy.
-Through its national partnership with Boys & Girls Clubs of America, the Foundation created Money Matters: Make It CountSM, a best-in-class financial education program that has been completed by nearly one million teens nationwide.
+Through its national partnership with Boys & Girls Clubs of America, Charles Schwab Foundation created Money Matters: Make It Count, a best-in-class financial education program reaching more than 1.25 million teens nationwide.
 With AARP Foundation, her organization developed a program to improve financial outcomes for low- and moderate-income seniors.
 The Foundation has also partnered with DonorsChoose.org to support financial education in classrooms across the United States.
 And most recently, her organization launched a groundbreaking new financial literacy program called Moneywise America, which trains and certifies Schwab employees to deliver high quality financial education in under-resourced schools nationwide.

 Schwab-Pomerantz speaks and writes extensively about personal finance.
 Her latest book, The Charles Schwab Guide to Finances after Fifty (Crown Business, 2014), was described by The New York Times as “overwhelmingly appealing” and one of the top three books on long-term investing.
 With her father, Charles R. Schwab, she co-authored It Pays to Talk: How to Have the Essential Conversations with Your Family about Money and Investing (Crown Business: 2002).
-She also writes a weekly column, Ask Carrie, which appears on schwab.com and schwabmoneywise.com, and is syndicated through Creators News Service and Parade.
-She is on Facebook and Twitter (@CarrieSchwab), and is a LinkedIn Influencer, offering insights on personal finance, leadership and philanthropy to a worldwide audience.
+She also writes a weekly column, Ask Carrie, which appears on schwab.com and schwabmoneywise.com, and is syndicated through a variety of media outlets.